Julius Carl Raschdorff: Life

 Born in Pleß, after his Abitur in 1842 in Gliwice, Raschdorff studied at the Berlin Bauakademie from 1845 to 1853.
 From his appointment as 2nd city architect on 1 November 1854, he worked in Cologne until 1878.
 There, he had a considerable influence on the Urban development in Cologne and renovated among others the Gürzenich (1854–1859) and the town hall.
 From 1864, he was 1st city architect, but left office in 1872 to settle as a private architect.
 In 1856, Raschdorff gave a lecture on new building techniques at the Paris World Exhibition.
 Between 1876 and 1880, the Ständehaus in Düsseldorf, which housed the Prussian Provinziallandtag and later the Landtag of North Rhine-Westphalia, was built according to his plans.
-Raschdorff became professor of architecture at the Technical University of Berlin in 1878.
+Raschdorff became professor of architecture at Technische Hochschule Berlin in 1878.
 In 1914, he became emeritus.
 Raschdorff designed over 220 buildings in Germany and neighbouring countries, of which about 100 were executed in 40 different locations.
 A bronze portrait of Raschdorff was created by Adolf Brütt in 1895 for the Berlin Cathedral, in which Brütt was just as involved as in the Kaiser-Friedrich-Mausoleum (1888/1890) for Potsdam.
 In 1896, he received a large gold medal at the Große Berliner Kunstausstellung.

 He was laid to rest at the Dorotheenstädtischer Friedhof II in an Ehrengrab of the city of Berlin.

 His son Otto also became an architect and his closest collaborator.